 Reusing legacy equipment while benefitting from advanced services

-Instead of trying to manage a hodgepodge of disparate collaboration products, organizations are seeking a network of integrated, interoperable tools available for every employee's disposal.
+Instead of trying to manage a jumble of disparate collaboration products, organizations are seeking a network of integrated, interoperable tools available for every employee's disposal.
 In order to support seamless, universally adopted communications, UC innovators can focus on developing technologies that are designed to overlay, rather than replace existing infrastructure.
 Deployment of new services is simplified by implementing on top of or in parallel with existing communications infrastructure.
 It helps IT stay current with the latest services and features while eliminating technology complexity.

 In this way, facing the prospect of an expensive or convoluted digital transformation project can become less daunting for end-user organizations.
 With the absence of overlapping technologies, it enables them to reap the benefits of UC interoperability instantly, without having to forklift existing systems.